surifirstpin/Acubi_documentation/Version.5/Visualisation_Overview.md

 ## Hide Pivot

 To hide the first or last column field data  in visualization, Select hide first or hide last check box in Data section.
-Pivot Whenmade_Month.
-To carry out this function you need to derive a expression in calculated column.
+To carry out this function, derive a expression in calculated column.

 **For Example :** Apply subtraction for Order Value_Sum and derive the expression in calculated column as follow ;
 >**Note :** Use $ to select the fields and later Replace it with # to Fetch the accurate values.